kbaafi/Apache-Airflow-Adventures/README.md

 ### Airflow: S3-to-Redshift-Plugin

-A parameterizable and reusable S3 to Redshift Plugin that can be used in any dag(without code copy)
+A parameterizable and reusable S3 to Redshift Plugin that can be used in any dag

 Uses 2 user created plugins.
 One for S3 to Redshift data transfer and another for verifying that data copied into Redshift